 Adoria F. Wilson holds a master's degree in Adult Occupational & Continuing Education from Kansas State University, a bachelor’s degree in Applied Psychology and Human Services from St. Mary University, and an Associates degree in General Studies from Kansas City Kansas Community College.
 Adoria has been employed in customer service for over 30 years in various not-for-profit organizations.
 She spent 12 years working as an Employment Specialist with clients that were on probation or parole.
 She taught life skills, employment skills, and helped them to seek employment.
 Her favorite past time activities are reading, writing, baking, entertaining family and friends & enjoying life to the fullest.

-Doug Sikkel :A graduate of the University of Kansas, Doug holds dual master’s degrees in Human Development and Social Work.
+Doug Sikkel is a graduate of the University of Kansas, Doug holds dual master’s degrees in Human Development and Social Work.
 He teaches social work, human development, human service, criminal justice, ethics, victim services, ethics and psychology at KCKCC and is currently licensed as a Clinical Specialist Social Worker.
 He enjoys cooking, brewing beer, and tutoring KCKCC students who visit the Writing Center.

 Wayne Hobelmann received his Bachelor of Science and his Master of Science Degrees from Emporia State University.
 He has been a Math Adjunct Teacher at KCKCC for 25 years.
 He has been a Math and Computer Teacher in Kansas City, Kansas for 54 years.
 He taught Math and was an assistant coach in Football and Track at Wyandotte High School for 8 years.
 He taught Math and Computers and was the Head Cross Country and Track Coach at Washington High School for 21 year.
 On February 1, 2019 he was inducted into the Washington Athletic Hall of Fame as Head Cross Country and Track Coach.